2021 Definitive Guide To Property Tax Lien

 Phase 6: Eviction

-In the United States, tax foreclosure is a common occurrence with over 330,000 properties undergoing some stage either by default, auction, or bank-owned foreclosures with some variation from state to state.
+In the United States, tax foreclosure is a common occurrence.
+Over 330,000 properties undergo some stage either by default, auction, or bank-owned foreclosures with some variation from state to state.

 Guide To Property Tax Lien Key Takeaway: Buyer Beware

-Many investors are tempted by high-interest yields and rate of returns by putting their money in local Tax Lien Sales.
+High-interest yields and rates of returns tempt many investors by putting their money in local Tax Lien Sales.

 The bigger investors helped bid down interest rates, so the smaller investors rarely make significant money on the liens.